-Warm winters have curtailed many cold-weather pursuits in southern Michigan communities in recent years, but here in Sault Ste.
+Warm winters have curtailed many cold-weather pursuits in southern Michigan communities in recent years but in Sault Ste.
 Marie, we don’t have that problem.
 While the occasional warmer-than-normal winter causes ice to form a little later on area waterways, or sometimes delays snow cover, you can always count on being able to enjoy a weekend of ice fishing here where we know how to make the most of the winter months.

 Again, the rigs are simple, and what works for walleye often works for perch, too.
-Most fishermen use smaller spoons or tear drops either tipped with a live minnow or just a minnow head.
+Most fishermen use smaller spoons or teardrops either tipped with a live minnow or just a minnow head.
 As with walleye, it helps to move around if possible, especially in shallow water.

-It is vital to keep an eye on ice conditions and the wind.
-Deeper water freezes later than the shallows and sometimes during mild winters some of the spots along Lake Superior and St. Marys River are not accessible.
+It is vital to keep an eye on ice conditions and the wind in the area.
+Deeper water freezes later than the shallows, and sometimes during mild winters, some of the spots along Lake Superior and St. Marys River are not accessible.